ishaqadhel/TicTacToe/README.md

 # TicTacToe

 ## About
 Tic Tac Toe is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
-This Games created by using Java Language Programming (OOP).
+This game created by using Java Language Programming (OOP).

 ## Features
 - Insert Name